 I have a broad interest in understanding how sexual and natural selection shape sex differences and what are their genetic underpinnings.
-I have recently been appointed as an Assistant Professor at the Evolutionary Biology group (Dep.
-Ecology and Genetics Uppsala Univ.), and I am currently starting my own laboratory to study how sexual dimorphism evolves when the sexes are constrained by a genetic correlation due to the largely shared genome.
-My group will address this fundamental and long-standing question to investigate what kinds of genetic changes are required and how the fitness landscapes change for each sex in the process of divergent evolution between the sexes.
+I am just starting my own lab to study how sexual dimorphism evolves when the sexes are constrained by a genetic correlation due to the largely shared genome.
+My group will address this fundamental and long-standing question by investigating what kinds of genetic changes are required and how the fitness landscapes change for each sex in the process of divergent evolution between the sexes.

 In my previous work as a post-doctoral researcher in Göran Arnqvist lab I have studied the role of mitochondrial and nuclear genome epistatic interaction in sex-specific life-history and reproductive traits, how mating influences sexual dimorphism in gene expression, the cost of reproduction at both mechanistic and fitness levels, and how the genetic architecture shapes these costs and affects ageing in each sex, using seed beetles as a model system.